clebert/pageobject/docs/api-references/class.md

 In addition to a [CSS selector][css-selectors], a predicate function is another search criteria for selecting a specific component or finding a specific DOM element.

+The package [@pageobject/predicates][repo-package-predicates] provides a collection of useful predicate functions.

 **Parameters:**

 - [`adapter: Adapter`](#type-adapter) The adapter associated with the current page object.